 We've covered international locations for this article -- almost exclusively in the Middle East and Asia -- however, that doesn't mean you can't make a comfortable salary elsewhere.
 ESL teachers in the United States earn on average $40,000 - $75,000 per year.

 As with most professions, a Master's degree will help you significantly raise your salary, as will experience and certifications.
 Urban centers and towns or cities with a high immigrant or international student population tend to have more teaching opportunities and better wages -- though they might also have a higher overall cost of living.

 Furthermore, teachers at international schools worldwide also make a very comfortable salary.
 This ranges from country to country and region, and those positions tend to require more experience and qualifications.
-Teaching at an international school abroad is a desirable option for those who want to make a career out of teaching abroad.
+Teaching at an international school abroad or online teaching company are desirable options for those who want to make a career out of teaching abroad.

 Lastly, teaching English online is a great way to gain teaching experience, connect with an international community, and save money, all while maintaining maximum flexibility.
 Salaries can vary widely, but you can expect to earn between $14-$22 per hour, which will certainly add up over time, especially relative to the expenses of traveling, living, and working internationally.

 Teaching English online is a fantastic option for those looking to determine if teaching English is a rewarding career path for them, newer teachers looking to gain experience in the industry or ESL teachers who have obligations that prevent working abroad.

 Tips for getting a higher ESL teaching salary